teoadal/velo/README.md

     .BuildProvider();
 ```

-### Use assembly scanner for find generic interface implementations
+### Use an assembly scanner to find generic interface implementations

 ```cs
 var dependencyProvider = new DependencyCollection()